Control what fires.

 One suite.
 Two tools.
 No pretending.

-open source · Suricata-native · Rust + SolidJS · self-hosted or free-hosted · by Jason Ish
+Suricata-native · Rust-backed · operator-focused · self-hosted + hosted · by Jason Ish

 Suricata-native, by one author